Ipod-Na-no/TheBotBible/docs/rules.md

 - If a robot becomes stuck due to the construction of the arena, not as a result of the opposing bot, the match will be stopped and the robot will be freed.
 - A robot may be unstuck a maximum of ONE time per match

-###There are two ways to win:
+### There are two ways to win:
-#1 - Knock-out or one robot is disabled.
+1. Knock-out or one robot is disabled.
 If one of the robots falls or is pushed in the trap door, it counts as a knock-out.
-#2 - Judges' decision.
+2. Judges' decision.
 If a match  goes the entire allotted time without one robot getting knocked out, the winner is determined by the judges based on the match score sheet.
-###Match Scoring:
+### Match Scoring:

 Matches will be scored by a panel of judges (2-3) using the following criteria:
 - Control
 - Damage
 - Aggression

--
-##Section 3: Inspection and Documentation
+## Section 3: Inspection and Documentation

 ### Inspection:
 > [!WARNING]